-A manufacturer had developed a compressor skid for the Wheatstone Project LNG Plant, located near Onslow, Australia.
+We performed a structural analysis on compressor skid nozzles for a manufacturer who was developing the skid for the Wheatstone Project LNG Plant, located near Onslow, Australia.
 The equipment included motor, compressor, instrumentation and controls.
 We were asked to determine the loads (and allowable loads) at the pipe connections where they exit the skid, taking into consideration deadweight, seismic, wind, and pressure loads.

 Stresses in structural members, equipment and individual components are not considered in this evaluation.
 In addition, anchor bolt calculations and sizing are not considered here.
 To facilitate the analyses, a finite element model of the base skid structure was created using ANSYS.
 Equipment mounted to the skid was modeled using lumped mass elements at the corresponding center-of-gravity (CG) locations.